Propagating Alocasia | Full Alocasia propagation guide

 The most common propagation method for Alocasia is soil propagation, since any offsets and clumps will most likely already have their own root system.
 Just prepare a pot (with a drainage hole) for each plant; I like using normal plastic nursery pots and then placing these in a decorative overpot.

 The soil should hold moisture relatively well since this is a tropical species, but it should still let excess water drain.
-A mixture of potting soil, some coco coir and a handful of perlite should work well.
+A mixture of potting soil, some coco coir and grit or sand for drainage can work well.

 Although its spectacular foliage has made Alocasia a very popular houseplant genus, most of these species are not actually the easiest to grow.
 They tend to struggle with the lack of humidity in our homes, as they naturally grow in rainforest conditions which can be a bit challenging to imitate indoors.